dezGusty/dezGusty.github.io/_posts/2020-05-11-git-bisect-with-unit-tests.md

 Git bisect needs some info to run:

 - when was your repo OK?
-  - for me, it was a bit back (E.g. fd34a276)
+  - for me, it was a bit back (E.g. `fd34a276`)
 - when was your repo BAD?
-  - well, it's bad now, so use the latest (E.g. 8d3a3d25)
+  - well, it's bad now, so use the latest (E.g. `8d3a3d25`)
 - what command can you run to identify a repo version as good or bad?
   - well, I had some unit tests, so I can execute those.
-  - I can use MSBuild to build the solution, I can then run VSTest.Console.exe to run the unit tests.
+  - I'm using Visual Studio, so I can also use `MSBuild` to build the solution from the command line.
+I can then run `VSTest.Console.exe` to run the unit tests from the command line.
-  - And I can check the %ERRORLEVEL% to check the result for them.
+  - And I can check the `%ERRORLEVEL%` to check the result for them.
   - I'll simply use a plain old batch file, as I'm comfortable with those.

+I'll use 2 batch files (full code available below):

+- `rungitbisect.bat` initiates the git bisect process
+- `buildandruntest.bat` builds the Visual Studio project and executes the tests.

 ## Execution